iPads for Learning

-In order for this scheme to be viable we need the majority of Year 8 parents/carers to participate.
+In order for this scheme to be viable we need the majority of parents/carers to participate.
 While we would encourage all families to take part, it is your right to choose not to do so.
-Please be fully aware, however, that by opting out your son/daughter will not be provided with their own device to take home.
+Please be fully aware, however, that by opting out your son/daughter will not be able to use their iPad at home.
 We will try to ensure that your son/daughter has access to a device in the classroom to support their learning, but this may involve them sharing school-owned devices with other pupils who are not part of the scheme.
-If a significant number of Parents/Carers do not support the scheme, then we will not go ahead with it at this time.
+If a significant number of Parents/Carers do not support the scheme, then we will not be able to continue with the scheme.

-What if I have more than one child in this year group?
+What if I have more than one child at the college?

-If you have more than one child in this year group, please talk to us when we launch the scheme.
+If you have more than one child at the college, please talk to us before you sign up to the scheme.

 How can you make sure that pupils are safe?